teamniteo/gha-actions/README.md

     uses: teamniteo/gha-actions/uncommitted-changes@main
 ```

-You can include some files like so:
+You can exclude some files like so:

 ```yaml
         with: